avpripri/BackFlip/README.md

 Many avionics companies offer flight sensors, they have a few names... air-data, ADAHRS, IMU.
 What makes this project different is that it's DIY, and cost.. $60 vs. $2000.
 This is because we're leveraging hardware developed to a price-point to fly drones.
 So one would ask, what about quality?
 Is it any good... in short, yes, it's very good.
 It definately does the job.

+Excluding engine/fuel instrumentation, the FAA requires the following flight instrumentation equipment for visual rules [CFR Part 91.205](https://www.law.cornell.edu/cfr/text/14/91.205);
+ - Airspeed indicator
+ - Altimeter
+ - Magnetic direction indicator

-For manned visual reference flight, the FAA requires pressure altitude, airspeed and heading.
-The individual sensors required for this are;
+The individual sensors required for this are (in the same order);

-- Altimeter - barometeric pressure
+- differential pressure
-- Airspeed - differential pressure
+- barometeric pressure
-- Compass - Magnetometer
+- magnetometer

 All but one of the above are commonly available on a single, compact and solid-state PCB board.
 Differential pressure, required for indiciated airspeed, must be added by solder-on a MPXV7002DP module.
 See build instructions.